This month cartoonist Cathy Guisewite will retire her infamous Cathy cartoon strip.

 A single women, I might add, with a job at which she wore a suit and made money:

 At the time, as Wakeman points out, the idea that a life like that was even “worth exploring” was rather new.
 However antiquated Cathy seems now, we still very rarely see any cultural product led entirely by a female protagonist.
 Cathy, however stereotypically girly, offered us something rather unusual, then and now.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
+She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
 You can follow her on Twitter, Facebook, and Instagram.